NekoNoor/0x2a/README.md

 - show who has completed projects in a certain cursus
 - show who has completed projects from a list of projects
-- get the logtime of a certain user per day
+- get the daily logtime of a list of users
-- get the logtime of a certain user in the current week
+- get the current weekly logtime of a list of users

 ### to use: